ahmedhabib01/ahmedhabib01/README.md

 ## 🧑‍💻 About Me

-I'm a **DevOps & Data Engineer** based in Germany, with an MSc in Data Science from Friedrich-Alexander University (FAU) Erlangen-Nürnberg.
+I'm a **DevOps & Data Engineer** based in Germany, with a Masters in Data Science from Friedrich-Alexander University Erlangen-Nürnberg.
 My expertise is deep in the **Microsoft Azure ecosystem** — building robust data platforms, automating infrastructure, and shipping reliable CI/CD pipelines.

 ---